NoNoTheGoat/Chat-Word-Blacklister/README.md

 # Chat-Word-Blacklister
 ___________________________________________________________________________________________
-This Script Will Blacklist and Kick perople if they say certain words The Words That Are In The sv_blwords.lua are The Blacklisted Words.
+This Script Will Blacklist and Kick perople if they say certain words, The Words That Are In The sv_blwords.lua are The Blacklisted Words.
 ___________________________________________________________________________________________
 You Can Change The Blacklisted Words In sv_blwords.lua Line 2,